yangyzheng/SimpleTwitterClient/README.md

 **_Note_**
-Have a bug in reply, working on it, it used to work.
+- Have a bug in reply, working on it, it used to work.
+- Have a bug in format # of tweets, working on it.

 **_Walkthrough of all user stories:_**